-While it requires more upfront work, you will save yourself future headaches of debating why two different reports have different values, or needing to define the same business definitions in every dashboard you create.
-By putting data governance front and center, your data team will be able to make it easy for business users to create insightful dashboards in a few simple clicks.
+While it requires more upfront work, you will save yourself future headaches of debating why two different reports have different values or needing to define the same business definitions in every dashboard you create.
+By putting data governance front and center, your data team can make it easy for business users to create insightful dashboards in a few simple clicks.

 Customization and Extensibility

 At some point in the lifecycle of your analytics environment, there’s a high likelihood you will need to make some tweaks.
 Looker, for example, allows you to view and modify the SQL that is generated behind each visualization.
 While this may sound like a simple feature, a common pain point across analytics teams is trying to validate and tie out aggregations between a dashboard and the underlying database.
 Access to the underlying SQL not only lets analysts quickly debug a problem but also allows developers to tweak the auto-generated SQL to improve performance and deliver a better experience.

 Another common complaint from users is the speed for IT to integrate data into the data warehouse.
 In the “old world” of Cognos and Business Objects, if your calculations were not defined in the framework model or universe, you would be unable to proceed without IT intervention.
 In the “new world” of Tableau, the dashboard and visualization are prioritized over the model.
 Looker brings the two approaches together with derived tables.